jbampton/ruby-strip/README.md

 To run simply clone this repo and then open a terminal and navigate to the directory where you cloned to.

-Then simply run: ruby ruby-strip.rb path/to/folder
+Then simply run: ruby ruby_strip.rb path/to/folder

 This should copy the folder to the 'output' directory.
 There are currently two test folders for input and output.